nasvks/lemp-roll-bash/README.md

 ## Usage
 Execute ``sudo bash run.sh roll`` to install packages specified in run.conf or ``sudo bash run.sh unroll`` to remove them.
 Additional packages can be installed by adding them to the run.conf file.

+By default a very basic netfilter firewall is enabled and is configured to accepts traffic on ports 22/tcp and 80/tcp.
+To skip configuring the firewall, set ``ufw=disabled`` in run.conf.

 ## Testing
 A Vagrantfile has been included to make testing the script a little easier.
 Follow the instructions below to make use of it.